adamchalmers/blog/content/making-a-dns-client.md

 ## Sockets

 I've never been very comfortable with sockets.
-I tried reading [Beej's guide to socket programming](beej) back in college, but I didn't really have the necessary OS, networking or C skills to make it through.
+I tried reading [Beej's guide to socket programming][beej] back in college, but I didn't really have the necessary OS, networking or C skills to make it through.
 I know about TCP and UDP, but I knew nothing about the lower-level abstractions that unify them.

 This project was the first time I had to open a UDP socket -- in my regular programming, I've just relied on some networking library to handle that low level detail.
-So, I read the [Rust docs for UDP sockets](stdlibudp), which are remarkably clear.
+So, I read the [Rust docs for UDP sockets][stdlibudp], which are remarkably clear.
 A lot of the methods on UdpSocket correspond directly to Linux syscalls.
-When I later went back and read [Beej's socket guide](beej) properly, it was really easy.
+When I later went back and read [Beej's socket guide][beej] properly, it was really easy.
 All these syscalls were familiar -- they're just Rust stdlib networking methods!

 In fact, if I use `dtruss` (a MacOS tool for inspecting which syscalls your programs make[^syscall]), I can see exactly what syscalls my program is using: